Jury Instructions For a Felony DUI

 More than meets the eye here when it comes to felony DUIs.
 There's a lot of stuff going on, and you're going to need a reasonable attorney because if someone got seriously injured and you were the cause of that injury, the prosecutors are not just going to be looking to put you in jail; they may be looking to put you in prison.

 That's another big issue when it comes to these cases, and that's that you have to cause a severe injury.
-So, then the question becomes, what is severe damage?
+So, the question then becomes, what constitutes severe damage?
 A soft tissue injury is not a severe injury.
 Someone's neck hurts, their back hurts – that's not enough.